nanetteCodes/Cart.ly-with-React/README.md

 npm install
 ```

-And run Webpack to watch for code changes and bundle js and scss files:
+Run Webpack to watch for code changes:
 ```
 webpack
 ```